digi-embedded/meta-digi/README.md

 * For P2P connections Digi recommends "Negotiated GO" modes.
 The QCA6564 devices (ConnectCore 6UL) running a 4.14 kernel version fail to join to autonomous groups.
-* Disabling Trustfence secure console via GPIO is not supported on U-Boot v2017.03.
 * Trustfence is not yet supported on U-Boot v2018.03.

 ## ConnectCore 6UL